Xhuljano-Racaku/BookShelf/README.md

 This is an audiobook application that allows you to choose a book and play it.
 While you pause it it stops.
 If you hit pause again, it starts where you leave it.
-If you click stop button it will stop and start over.
+If you click stop button it will stop and start over...
+You can use it both vertical and horizontal modes.